Relintai/pandemonium_engine_docs/engine_development/cpp/core_types.md

 remain constant.
 In other words, leave 10-20% of your memory free and perform all small allocations and you are fine.

-Godot ensures that all objects that can be allocated dynamically are small (less than a few kb at most).
+Pandemonium ensures that all objects that can be allocated dynamically are small (less than a few kb at most).
 But what happens if an allocation is too large (like an image or mesh geometry or large array)?
-In this case Godot has the option to use a dynamic memory pool.
+In this case Pandemonium has the option to use a dynamic memory pool.
 This memory needs to be locked to be accessed, and if an allocation runs out of memory, the pool will be rearranged and compacted on demand.
 Depending on the need of the game, the programmer can configure the dynamic memory pool size.